ycamancio/device-api/README.md

 ### Final Notes
 Sorry for the delay in delivering this project.
 I received it Friday night, but this weekend was a bit busy for me.
-I kind of just worked in the project a bit on Monday and yesterday but still, I think it is in a good shape (despite the missing tests as mentioned earlier).
+I kind of just worked in the project a bit on Saturday, a bit on Monday and yesterday but still, I think it is in a good shape (despite the missing tests as mentioned earlier).
 I hope you like what you see and we can have a chat about it soon.

 Thanks for the opportunity!